HarryHagelberg404/code-trial/CLIENT.md

 One requirement when creating the application was to use **Less** as a preprocessor to **CSS**.
 As I've only used SaSS before (SCSS) it's a welcome challenge to use Less instead.
-I researched different solutions of how to integrate Less into react and its either "Ejecting" or not.

-Assumption, first used input text and used regex to remove other chars. then i used number as requirements said but decided to still have regex left as you can still have "e or E as an input which would return a string and cause an error state.

 #### Alternative solutions: